ThibaultBee/StreamPack/README.md

 template [StreamPack boilerplate](https://github.com/ThibaultBee/StreamPack-boilerplate).
 In 5
 minutes, you will be able to stream live video to your server.

-1. Add [permissions](#permissions) to your `AndroidManifest.xml` and request them in your Activity/Fragment.
+1. Request the required permissions in your Activity/Fragment.

-2. Create a `SurfaceView` to display camera preview in your layout
+2. Creates a `SurfaceView` to display camera preview in your layout

 As a camera preview, you can use a `SurfaceView`, a `TextureView` or any `View` where that can provide a `Surface`.